Icinga/icinga2/doc/4-monitoring-remote-systems.md

 * [Distributed Zones](#cluster-scenarios-distributed-zones).
 A master zone and one or more satellites in their zones.
 * [Load Distribution](#cluster-scenarios-load-distribution).
 A configuration master and multiple checker satellites.

-Before you start configuring the diffent nodes it's necessary to setup the underlying communication layer based on SSL.
+Before you start configuring the diffent nodes it is necessary to setup the underlying communication layer based on SSL.

 ### <a id="certificate-authority-certificates"></a> Certificate Authority and Certificates

-Icinga 2 comes with two scripts helping you to create CA and node certificates for your Icinga 2 cluster.
+Icinga 2 ships two scripts assisting with CA and node certificate creation for your Icinga 2 cluster.

-The first step is the creation of CA using the following command:
+The first step is the creation of CA running the following command:

-    icinga2-build-ca
+    # icinga2-build-ca

-Please make sure to export a variable containing an empty folder for the created CA files:
+Please make sure to export the environment variable `ICINGA_CA` pointing to an empty folder for the newly created CA files:

-    export ICINGA_CA="/root/icinga-ca"
+    # export ICINGA_CA="/root/icinga-ca"

-In the next step you have to create a certificate and a key file for every node using the following command:
+Now create a certificate and key file for each node running the following command (replace `icinga2a` with the required hostname):

-    icinga2-build-key icinga2a
+    # icinga2-build-key icinga2a

-Please create a certificate and a key file for every node in the Icinga 2 cluster and save the CA key in case you want to set up certificates for additional nodes at a later date.
+Repeat the step for all nodes in your cluster scenario.
+Save the CA key in case you want to set up certificates for additional nodes at a later time.

 ### <a id="configure-nodename"></a> Configure the Icinga Node Name